natqe/utilizes/readme.md

 // Output: "name2"
 incrementLast('name', 5) // The second argument is the default number to use when the given string does not end with number
 // Output: "name5"
-incrementLast('name1', 5) // defaultNum as no effect in this case
+incrementLast('name1', 5) // defaultNum has no effect in this case
 // Output: "name2"
 ```